 We are a cosmopolitan House with pupils from many countries.
 Our pupils are actively involved in the many weekend activities on offer, and I am pleased that the House is busy seven days a week.

-We have a strong Old Hodgsonite Association and I am delighted that they take an active interest in the House.
-We jointly organise a Careers evening when Old Hodgsonites come back and talk to present specialists about their chosen careers.
-The OHA have recently instituted a History prize for the Fourth form World War One projects.
+We have a strong Old Hodgsonite Association (OHA) and I am delighted that they take an active interest in the House.
+We jointly organise a Careers evening when Old Hodgsonites come back and talk to present Specialists about their chosen careers.
+The OHA have recently instituted a History prize for the Fourth Form World War One projects.
 Their excellent website can be found at www.hodgsonites.com

 Ian Richards has been Housemaster of Hodgsonites since 2015.